Lesser ʻakialoa

-The lesser ʻakialoa (Akialoa obscura) was a species of finch in the family Fringillidae.
-It was endemic to the island of Hawaii.
-It became extinct due to habitat loss.
-It disappeared at around the same time as its Oahu cousin.
+The lesser ʻakialoa (Akialoa obscura) is an extinct species of Hawaiian honeycreeper in the subfamily Carduelinae of the family Fringillidae.
+It was endemic to the island of Hawaiʻi.
+It became extinct due to habitat loss and disappeared at around the same time as its Oʻahu relative.

 Description

 It was a yellowish bird with a two-inch-long thin whitish-yellow bill.
 It had small olive green wings which it used to flit from tree to tree to look for insects like beetles and caterpillars.

 Behavior

 It was seen gleaning the trees in search of insects.
 The bill of the akialoa was also designed for more than bug extraction.
-The akialoa also fed on nectar in the flowers of lobeliads and o’hia blossoms.
+The akialoa also fed on nectar in the flowers of lobeliads and o'hia blossoms.
 Its long bill could easily fit into petals of long flowers and took pollen from flower to flower on its forehead.
 It was collected at several places.
 It was once thought to be the same species as the Maui and Oahu form, but when specimens were compared all together the scientist saw that all three were different species.